ngi-nix/liberaforms/docs/INSTALL.md

 ## Configure

 ### Session management
-Before editing config.cfg, decide if you want session data saved on the filesystem or in memory
+Before editing config.cfg, decide if you want session data saved on the filesystem or in memory.

+The default configuration is `filesystem`

 #### Filesystem
-If you use the filesystem, session data will be saved in this directory
+Create this directory. session data will be saved there.
 ```
 mkdir /opt/LiberaForms/liberaforms/flask_session
 chown www-data /opt/LiberaForms/liberaforms/flask_session
 ```

 #### Memory
-If you use memcached, session data will be saved in memory
+If you prefer to use memcached, you need to do this.
 ```
 apt-get install memcached
 source /opt/LiberaForms/venv/bin/activate